 Good fats are the building blocks of healthy cell membranes.
 They keep our skin hydrated and youthful.

-Be sure to get enough of both omega 3 & omega 6 EFAs (essential fatty acids) by eating foods like walnuts, almonds, pumpkin seeds, chia seeds, flax seeds, and hemp seeds.
+Be sure to get enough of both omega 3 & omega 6 EFAs (essential fatty acids) by eating foods like walnuts (best ratio of balanced omegas), almonds, pumpkin seeds, chia seeds, flax seeds, and hemp seeds.

 - True Whole Grains

 Carbs are not the enemy!
 "True" whole grains are very low on the glycemic index (this helps to maintain a steady flow of insulin), full of powerful antioxidants like biotin and rutin, and contain massive amounts of fiber (for healthy digestion).

 Some of my favorites are sprouted and ancient grain breads/tortillas, amaranth, quinoa, barley, farro, oats, brown rice, and millet.

 Add as many of these to your diet as possible!
 I love to toss these into soups, dressings, smoothies, chia puddings, protein bars and more!

 My favorites for glowing skin: ginger, turmeric, spirulina, cinnamon, nutritional yeast, paprika, maca, lucuma, and acai.